Military conquests of Umar's era: Siege of Jerusalem and Asia Minor conquest

 The Byzantine empire already exhausted after major defeats in Yarmouk and Northern Syria was left vulnerable to Muslims' attacks and its very existence in Anatolia was threatened.
-Umar apparently was not interested in occupation of Anatolia, it had a cold and mountainous terrain with no economic incentives, soon after the occupation of Byzantine Armenia, the time when chaos was at its peak in Byzantium, Umar had already rejected Khalid and Abu Ubaidah's proposal of invading Anatolia.
+Umar apparently was not interested in occupation of Anatolia, it had a cold and mountainous terrain with no economic incentives and his main purpose of these conquests was capturing Jerusalem, soon after the occupation of Byzantine Armenia, the time when chaos was at its peak in Byzantium, Umar had already rejected Khalid and Abu Ubaidah's proposal of invading Anatolia.
 Moreover, Umar, due to his strong desire to consolidate his rule in the conquered land and owing to his non-offensive policy left the remaining Byzantine empire on its own.
 The situation was a stalemate, Umar had power but not desire to cross into Byzantine Empire, and Emperor Heraclius had desire but not left powerful enough to roll back his former rich provinces.
 For the security of northern Syria, Umar issued orders for annual raids into Byzantine territories in Anatolia and Muslims raided as far as Phrygia.

 Conquest of Africa (640–643)

-After losing the Levant, the economic lifeline of Byzantines and Armenia, the manpower hub, Emperor Heraclius was left incapable of any military come back, he rather focused to consolidate his power in Egypt.
-In his visit to Syria in 637 to receive surrender of Jerusalem, Amr ibn al-Aas tried to convince Umar for the invasion of Egypt, but Umar rejected on the ground that Muslim rule in Syria was still not firm.
-After the great plague in 639, Umar paid a visit to Syria and was again persuaded by Amr for the invasion of Egypt.
-Along with various other reasons, Amr convinced Umar that Byzantine influence in Egypt is a continuous threat to Muslim rule in Palestine and that Egypt is the richest land on earth that can provide Muslims with immense wealth, economical stability and strategic location for trade with North Africa and Mediterranean.
-Initially hesitant for the expedition Umar rejected the proposal and is reported to have said:
+After losing the Levant, the economic lifeline and main source of manpower of Byzantines and Armenia, Emperor Heraclius was left incapable of any military come back.
+As a result, he focused on consolidating his power in Egypt.
+During his visit to Syria in 637 to receive the surrender of Jerusalem, Amr ibn al-Aas tried to convince Umar to invade Egypt, but Umar rejected on the grounds that Muslim rule in Syria was still not firm.
+After the great plague in 639, Umar paid another visit to Syria and was again persuaded by Amr to invade Egypt.
+Amr convinced Umar that Byzantine influence in Egypt was a continuous threat to Muslim rule in Palestine and that Egypt was a rich land that could provide Muslims with immense wealth, economical stability as well as a strategic location for trade with North Africa and Mediterranean.
+Initially hesitant, Umar rejected the proposal and is reported to have said "Life of my one soldier is dearer to me than a million Dirham.”

-But eventually decided to put the matter in Majlis al Shura (parliament) in Madinah.
-Once approved by the parliament Umar issued orders for the invasion of Egypt in December 639 which completed in 642 at the eve of Muslim conquest of Persian highlands.
+However, he eventually decided to put the matter to the Majlis al Shura (parliament) in Madinah.
+Once approved by the parliament Umar issued orders for the invasion of Egypt in December 639.
+The conquest was completed in 642 on the eve of Muslim conquest of Persian highlands.